asmarhamidli/asmarhamidli/README.md

 https://asmar-portfolio.netlify.app/

-Also, I started writing articles in my spare time, you can check it out if you're interested.
+Also, I started writing articles about programming in my spare time, you can check it out if you're interested.

 https://medium.com/@asmarhamidli